 We will ask you to submit recent bylined articles that demonstrate a track record of reporting and demonstrate active engagement in covering the activities of AI research.
 Samples must be unaltered clippings or media products from the organization with bylines of the individual requesting accreditation.

 Every effort will be made to issue the accreditation as soon as possible.
 Applications are considered on a case-by-case basis and the decisions are final.
 Accreditation covers the duration of the conference.
 Double registration is not allowed.
 If you are already registered as an attendee or sponsor, your application for press accreditation will not be granted.

 Freelance journalists are subject to the same requirements for accreditation and must complete the full process.
 Freelance journalists, including photographers, must provide clear evidence they are on assignment from a specific news organization or publication.
 A valid assignment letter from that news organization, or publication, is required.
 Photographic agencies must provide clear evidence from a client news organization or publication.
 You must also submit the other required documents for accreditation.

-All accredited press are granted full access to the virtual events unless otherwise noted in the agenda.
+All accredited press are granted full access to the virtual events.

 The ICLR General Chair reserves the right to deny or withdraw accreditation for activities that violate the principles of the Code of Conduct and or/ethics of journalism and/or ICLR.
 At any time, the ICLR General Chair may revoke accreditation if it is put to improper use; if it has been used to abuse the privileges so extended; or if personal or public conduct is not consistent with the best interest of the organization.